developer-friendly/blog/docs/blog/posts/2024/0023-operational-authentication/index.md

 problems of the organization/platform.
 Having them exposed and accessible over the internet would benefit the employees and administrators a lot.

-However, the downside is that not having built-in authentication is a security risk.
+However, the downside is that not having a built-in authentication is a security risk.
 One that cannot and should not be overlooked.

 As such, in the following article, I will share my method of protecting those critical and administrative level services to the public internet in a way that